HAS A DEATH OCCURRED? WE ARE AVAILABLE 24/7 CALL: (720) 248-0771

 Vicki was a wonderfully kind, giving and loving soul who will be greatly missed.
 Her love of life, and helping children and her ability to overcome adversities and challenges were some of her most wonderful qualities and the world is a little less bright and caring without her.
 She was a devoted wife, mother, stepmother, grandmother and great grandmother to many.
 She passed away after spending her last day with her closest family and friends, just 15 weeks after her beloved husband Jim left this world.

 Vicki will be honored at Fort Logan on March 13th at 11 am.
 A reception will follow at her and Jim's home at 11847 Idalia Street, (New) Commerce City, CO 80022 where they can host those they loved one final time.
 Vicki will be partially interred at Fort Logan with her beloved husband and in Rosebud Lake, MT with those who predeceased her in life, her infant son and loving companion, Missy the Dog.
 Vicki may have lived in Denver but her heart was always in Montana.
-She would be so "tickled" to be back home again.To plant a tree in memory of Vicki McDonough, please visit Tribute Store
+She would be so "tickled" to be back home again.To send flowers to the family or plant a tree in memory of Vicki McDonough, please visit Tribute Store